bcwaldon/coreos-cloudinit/README.md

 The keys will be named "coreos-cloudinit" by default.
 Override this with the `--ssh-key-name` flag when calling `coreos-cloudinit`.

+#### users

+Add or modify users with the `users` directive.
+Provide a list of user objects, each consisting of the following fields.
+All are optional strings unless otherwise noted:

+- **name**: Required.
+Login name of user
+- **gecos**: GECOS comment of user
+- **passwd**: Hash of the password to use for this user
+- **homedir**: User's home directory.
+Defaults to /home/<name>
+- **no-create-home**: Boolean.
+Skip home directory createion.
+- **primary-group**: Default group for the user.
+Defaults to a new group created named after the user.
+- **groups**: Add user to these additional groups
+- **no-user-group**: Boolean.
+Skip default group creation.
+- **ssh-authorized-key**: Public SSH key to authorize for this user
+- **system**: Create the user as a system user.
+No home directory will be created.
+- **inactive**: Deactivate the user upon creation
+- **no-log-init**: Boolean.
+Skip initialization of lastlog and faillog databases.

+The following fields are not yet implemented:

+- **lock-passwd**: Boolean.
+Disable password login for user
+- **sudo**: Entry to add to /etc/sudoers for user.
+By default, no sudo access is authorized.
+- **selinux-user**: Corresponding SELinux user
+- **ssh-import-id**: Import SSH keys by ID from Launchpad.

+##### Generating a password hash

+You can generate a safe hash via:

+    mkpasswd --method=SHA-512 --rounds=4096

+Using a higher number of rounds will help create more secure passwords, but given enough time, password hashes can be reversed.

 ### Custom cloud-config Parameters

 #### coreos.etcd.discovery_url